jan3dev/aqua-test-scripts/full_regression_tests/swap__full_regression_test.md

 The following must be done on iOS and Android:

 Peg In
-- amount lower than available
+- Amount lower than available
-- amount lower than the lower limit for peg in
+- Amount lower than the lower limit for peg in
-- swap all
+- Swap all
-- some amount lower than swap all†
+- Some amount lower than swap all†
+- Edge case: Minimal amount with fees higher than amount (if high fees exist at the time).
+Should throw error - otherwise would have negative peg-out amount.

 Peg Out
-- amount lower than available
+- Amount lower than available
-- amount lower than the lower limit for peg in
+- Amount lower than the lower limit for peg in
-- swap all
+- Swap all
-- some amount lower than swap all
+- Some amount lower than swap all

 LBTC to USDT
-- amount lower than available
+- Amount lower than available
-- amount lower than the lower limit for peg in
+- Amount lower than the lower limit for peg in
-- swap all
+- Swap all
-- some amount lower than swap all
+- Some amount lower than swap all

 USDT to LBTC
-- amount lower than available
+- Amount lower than available
-- amount lower than the lower limit for peg in
+- Amount lower than the lower limit for peg in
-- swap all
+- Swap all
-- some amount lower than swap all
+- Some amount lower than swap all

 OTHER
 - [ ] Remove USDT from the asset list and confirm that it does not show in the swap list